ndzindo/ndzindo/README.md

 ## 🌱 Current Focus

-Actively seeking an internship opportunity to apply my skills, learn from experienced professionals, and contribute to innovative projects.
+Actively seeking for an opportunity to apply my skills, learn from experienced professionals, and contribute to innovative projects.